 In net, the Bruins have one of the best goalies in the NHL.
 Whether or not the Bruins fans like Tuukka Rask is going to be their number one goalie for the foreseeable future.
 The Bruins do not have the next starter in the waiting right now.
 At one point it was believed that one of Zane McIntyre or Malcolm Subban would be in a position to take over the role but neither of them has developed into starting goalies (Subban was an injury replacement for Marc-Andre Fleury for the Vegas Golden Knights last season).

-I can see the Bruins making many long runs over the next five to ten seasons, they have the depth and talent to make it happen.
+I can see Boston making many long runs over the next five to ten seasons, they have the depth and talent to make it happen.
 And if they can add Tavares into the mix, it would have to put them in the running for the Stanley Cup come next June.
 I would be shocked otherwise.

 Main Image:Embed from Getty Images